 Tracks are rows of information pertaining to a header, footer, or individual sequence row in certain GenVision Pro views.
 Tracks may be displayed or hidden by check or unchecking boxes in the Tracks panel.

 The following tracks can be applied, removed or (in some cases) edited:

-- · Feature and Region
+- Feature

-- Coverage

-- Reads

 - Reference

 - Ruler

 - Sashimi

+- Alignment tracks

+- Coverage

+- Variant tracks

 Some tracks may change in appearance depending upon the zoom level.